Dirac Gauginos, Negative Supertraces and Gauge Mediation: Scalar Masses and Negative Messenger Supertraces

 For two sets of messengers, M and N, in the fundamental and anti-fundamental reps. of the SM gauge groups, the required superpotential is

 \be W=X(H^2-\mu^2)+ m HA + y_1HM\overline{N}+ y_2H N\overline{M} \ee

-H is the intermediary field.
+Where H and A are intermediary fields.
 Here H gets a vev of order $\mu^2-m^2$ and X gets an F term.
 The vev of H generates the supersymmetric messengers masses.
 The resulting scalar potential contains contributions \be V_s= y_1^2(h^2m^2+h^2\overline{n}^2)+y_2^2(h^2\overline{m}^2+h^2n^2) \ee

 This scalar potential leads to one loop diagrams for messenger masses which have H in the loop and insertions of the F term on the internal H lines.
 In analogy to matter-messenger mixing, there are two diagrams that lead to mass squared contributions with opposite signs.